openthread/ot-docs/site/en/guides/thread-primer/network-discovery.md

 <div>
   <devsite-multiple-choice>
-    <div>When a device initially attaches to a Thread network, what is the
+    <div>When a device initially attaches to a Thread network, what is
     its device classification?</div>
     <div correct>
       <div>Child (End Device)</div>